 As the southeastern United States grows in population, Alabama is positioned to be a key area for land use and development.
 Land use lawyers represent municipalities and developers.
-Other areas of law in this cluster include real estate transactions, environmental regulations, and a variety of other administrative agencies.
+Other areas of law in this cluster include real estate transactions, environmental law, and law related to a variety of other administrative agencies.